 Here are some you may enjoy, too!

-Five Fun Ways to Learn with Fall Leaves
+Five Fun Fall Activities Using Leaves

 - Fall Scavenger Hunt – We LOVE scavenger hunts.
 It’s a great way to give Little Man something to do while we go on walks/bike rides.
 We bring our list, and a colored pencil We found a great one for fall here, and Little Man enjoyed it so much that he begged to do one every day for a week.